I have a funny old relationship with Wallpaper, I have NEVER actually wallpapered a wall, I have never even chosen wallpaper for a wall!

 I smooth it out with a rubber kidney and my chosen wallpaper is put on top and pressed on.
 The whole piece is flipped over leaving the wallpaper in place.
 Another piece of wallpaper is placed on the top and the process is repeated.

-This process gives me a large textured piece of clay to make my pieces from.
+Now I have a beautifully textured piece of clay to make my pieces from.

-I love how these patterns transform my objects.
-So even if you are not using the piece you still have a stylish piece of pottery to show off.
+I love how these patterns transform my objects from a boring functional object to a snazzy piece of decor.
+So even if your not in the mood to serve up a platter of Hors d’oeurvre or a pitcher of sangria you still have a stylish piece of pottery to show off.